3 Caregiving & Incontinence Tips: Caring for a Loved One with Incontinence

 - National Association for Continence (NAFC) dedicated to improving the quality of life of people with incontinence.
 Find them on the web at www.nafc.org or 800-BLADDER.

-- Tranquility Incontinence Products, manufacturer of high performance disposable incontinence products, and providing product information and resources as well as confidential personal assessments over the phone, toll free at 800-467-3224 or www.tranquilityproducts.com
+- Tranquility Incontinence Products, manufacturer of high-performance disposable incontinence products, and providing product information and resources as well as confidential personal assessments over the phone, toll-free at 800-467-3224 ext.
+7 or https://tranquilityproducts.com

-Jane Curry, BS, MOL, of Principle Business Enterprises, manufacturer of Tranquility, a full line of high performance incontinence products.
-Tranquility can be found on the web at www.tranquilityproducts.com.
+Jane Curry, BS, MOL, of Principle Business Enterprises, manufacturer of Tranquility, a full line of high-performance incontinence products.